 U.S. Strikes on Iran's Kharg Island Oil Export Hub

-- The U.S. carried out strikes on Iran's Kharg Island, a small coral island in the northern Persian Gulf responsible for handling approximately 90% of Iran's crude oil exports with a loading capacity of roughly 7 million barrels per day.
+Beginning on March 13, 2026, the United States carried out multiple rounds of military strikes on Iran's Kharg Island — a small coral island in the northern Persian Gulf that serves as Iran's primary oil export terminal, handling approximately 90% of Iran's crude oil exports.

 Timeline